rchillard/rchillard.com/src/pages/2018/12/17-async-sugar-promises-and-generators.md

 // 2
 ```

+Why use generators with promises though?
 You can also use generators to pause asynchronous code.
 This is very powerful for handling async operations and Promises.
+Checkout this example from before:
 ```javascript
 function* getMovieData(movieName) {
     console.log('starting')